 The recoverable amount of investment in TSML has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
 The determined growth rate is 2%.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 9% in 2019 and 2018.
+The discount rates applied to after tax cash flow projections is 9% in 2020 and 2019.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
-The Group assessed the recoverable amount of TSML and the result of such assessment was that the carrying amount is higher than its recoverable amount.
-The difference between the carrying amount and the proportionate share in the net assets of TSML pertains to the impairment loss recognized amounting to P167,367 and P76,432 in 2019 and 2018, respectively, included as part of "Equity in net losses of joint ventures" account, in the consolidated statements of income.
+The Group assessed that its investment in TSML is fully impaired in 2019, resulting in the recognition of impairment loss amounting to P167,367 in 2019 included as part of "Equity in net losses of joint ventures" account, in the consolidated statements of income.
+Accumulated impairment losses amounted to P243,799 as at December 31, 2020 and 2019.